Baazigar007/Smart-Traffic-Light/README.md

     With increasing urban population and hence the number of vehicles, need of controlling streets, highways and roads is major issue.
 One of the main reasons behind today’s traffic problem are the techniques that are used for traffic management.
-It has no emphasis on live traffic scenario, thus leading to inefficient traffic management systems.
+It has no emphasis on _live traffic scenario_, thus leading to inefficient traffic management systems.
 These traffic timers just show the preset time.

 If the traffic light timers are showing correct time to regulate the traffic, then the time wasted on unwanted green